-It is suggested that permits returned to us by US Mail be sent via Certified Mail.
-RFID's should be placed in a cardboard or bubble-pack mailer to prevent damage during mailing.
+We suggest that permits returned to us by US Mail be sent via Certified Mail.
+RFIDs should be placed in a cardboard or bubble-pack mailer to prevent damage during mailing.
 If you are expecting a refund, please include a note to that effect.
-We do not process refunds after the 1st Friday in April.
+Please make sure that we receive it in the mail by the last business day in April.
+We do not process refunds after the last business day April.

 The permit return will be processed in our office as of the day it was received, not the day it was mailed.
 Usage will be calculated and a refund issued, if applicable.
-Please contact Customer Relations at (520) 626-7275 to find out if you are eligible for a refund.
+Please contact Customer Relations at (520) 626-7275 to check your permit's refund eligibility.

 Permits may be mailed to:

 Parking & Transportation Services

 The University of Arizona

 1117 E 6th St